rjspencer/docs/api.md

 ## /audio/edit

 This endpoint can be used for editing existing audio tracks or adding new audio tracks to a StageBloc account.
 When adding audio, a WAV or AIFF file is required that is then encoded into two different MP3 files (128kb and 320kb).
+Upon successful editing/creation, the newly created audio track will be returned in the same manner `/audio/list` would return it.
+Otherwise, an error message will be returned explaining what was wrong.

 id _(required to edit an existing audio track)_
 :	the ID of the audio to edit